For most homeowners, electricity from a single battery will not fully power your whole home.

 - At night or during times of low solar production – your home will be powered by energy stored in your battery and electricity from your utility.
 In most markets, the cost of pulling electricity from the utility may be offset by sending any excess energy to the grid or net metering

-- During a power outage – in case of a power outage, your battery will power your most needed lights and appliances until the battery is depleted.
+- During a power outage – in case of a power outage, your battery will power your essential appliances until the battery is depleted.
 As long as there is sun, your solar panels can charge your battery even while the power is out.

 The amount of power available from the battery during a power outage is limited, depending on the loads connected, customer usage and battery configuration (i.e. batteries in certain areas may be set up to provide you with the best economic benefit, which may affect the amount of back-up power available).
 Solar systems and/or batteries may require repairs after weather events and such repairs may be delayed due to forces outside of our control.
 No assurances can be given that the solar system or the battery will always work.
 You should never rely upon either of these to power life support or other medical devices.